stacs-srg/valipop/record_classification/src/site/markdown/cli/index.md

-# Record Classification Command-Line Interface (CLI)
+# `classli`

-The record classification CLI allows users to clean records, train and evaluate classifiers based on one or more gold standard data sets, and classify unseen records.
+The record classification CLI, `classli`, allows users to clean records, train and evaluate classifiers based on one or more gold standard data sets, and classify unseen records.
+It is designed to be easy to use by non-programmers.

 # Features